Welcome to the Info TEST server!

 Broader Impacts:

 The NRDZ Broader Impacts curriculum includes a citizen science project, a high school curriculum, and an undergraduate curriculum, all focused on increasing the number of students and citizens aware of the spectrum as a finite resource for both science and commerce.
-These curricula will be made available via the Superknova website as they are completed during the 2021-2023 period.
+These curricula are now complete, and have been made available via the Superknova website.
+New funding from the NSF is enabling NRAO to work on several new projects in 2024, including the development of an RFI demonstration for science museums and an RFI Citizen Science project.

 Advanced Spectrum Monitor (ASM):

-(Below) ASM-1 (Proof of Concept Device) during on site RFI and Field Testing at the Green Bank Observatory.
-May 2023.
+ASM-1 (Proof of Concept Device) during on site RFI (anechoic chamber, above) and field testing at the Green Bank Observatory (below) in May 2023.

 NRDZ LOGOS